bagasww01/Front-end-Journey/README.md

 # Front-end-Journey

-# This is a first project that i build after completing the freecodecamp.org Responsive Web Design Certificate.
+# This is the first project that I built after completing the freecodecamp.org Responsive Web Design Certificate.

-# This is a survey form project.
+# This is the first project about the survey form.

-# There are 4 more project to go!
+# There are 4 more projects to go!